GilgameshXYZ123/Dragon-Alpha-v1.2/README.md

 > - [8] _Cuda_upool2D_: implements the backward propagation of Average-2D-Pooling and Max-2D-Pooling layers.
 > - [9] _Cuda_conv3D_: implements the forward propgation of 2D convolutional layers.
 > - [10] _Cuda_dconv3D_deltaX_: implements the backward propagation of 2D convolutional layers, and this library is used to find the gradient of input feature maps.
 > - [11] _Cuda_dconv3D_deltaW_: implements the backward propagation of 2D convolutional layers, and this library is used to find the gradient of filters.
+This lib contains some algorithms we haven't publicly disclosed, so the source has not been uploaded.
 > - [12] _Cuda_reduce_: includes some reduction operators, and can be used to find mean, variance, maximum, minimum, etc.
 > - [13] _Cuda_mat_: contains 3 types of matrix multiplications:  $A * B$, $A * B^T$, $A^T * B$
 > - [14] _Cuda_batchMatMul_: contains 3 types of batch matrix multiplications:  $A * B$, $A * B^T$, $A^T * B$.
 >> These 14 components have corresponding dlls and VS2017-studio projects.
-Due to my personal ability, I don't have enough time to optimize all kernel functions.
+Due to my limited personal ability, I don't have enough time to optimize all kernel functions.
 Instead, I have to pay attention to optimize the kernel functions that have the highest performance up-limit.
-Therefore, matrix multiplication operators have good performance when dimensions are multiples of $64$, while convolution operators perform well with $64x$ channel.
+Therefore, matrix multiplication operators have good performance when dimensions are multiples of $64$, while convolution operators perform well with $64x$ channel. <br>
+>> I paid attention to readbility when writing ___Cu32___.
+I believe smar you can understand them, without too much comments.
+To better understand ___Cu32___, please read the code of CudaFloat32EngineBase.java, which contains the Java APIs of ___Cu32___ and some higher-level operatioal logics.

 **2.**  Under the Apache-2.0 License, you can modify and recompile the source of ___Cu32___ :
 > - ___Cu32___ is now only complied for 64-bit Windows.
 Kindly recompile it for other Operating Systems like Centos, and Ubuntu.
 > - I recommand nvcc-11.5 compilter for RTX-30XX GPU, and nvcc-11.8 for RTX-40XX GPU.
 To  generate the fastest code, I suggest you to try different versions of nvcc on your platforms.
-> - Except for _Cuda_dconv3D_deltaX_ requires $compute >= 60$ and $sm >= 60$, the other libs can be compiled with $compute >= 52$ and $sm >= 52$.
+> - Except for _Cuda_dconv3D_deltaX_ requires $compute$ and $sm >= 60$, the other libs can be compiled with $compute$ and $sm >= 52$.
 > - I recommand $compute = sm = 52$ or $70$ configurations.
-Moreover, I think you can try different compile conifgurations on your hardware to optimize performance.
+Besides, I encourage you to try different compile conifgurations on your hardware to select the best configuration.
+> - Since ___Cu32___ has been integrated to Dragon-Alpha through JNI, there are relevant head files included in progjects.
+However, you can extract the key code and rewrite them for other purpose.

+**3.**.
+The convolution algorithms in  ___Cu32___ are as follows:
+> - [1] _GEMM_: It supports both forward and backward propagation.
+> - [2] _GEMMR_: It's an variant of _GEMM_, which transposes the filters from to enhance bandwidth.
+> - [3] _GEMMSK_: It's an variant of _GEMM_, which splits the accumulation tasks along GK axis to enhance paralellism.
+> - [4] _GEMMV2_, _GEMMV2R_, _GEMMSKR_: They variants of _GEMM_, _GEMMR_, and _GEMMSK_.
+They adopt the filter-trimming technique to exclude the padded zeros, and can reduce time complexity especially when dealing with small feature maps.
+> - [5] _Im2col-Winograd_: It has been implemented for both forward and backward propagation.
+It supports unit stride and filters $<= 9*9$
+> - [6] _Winograd2D_: It is only used for evaluation, and has not been integrated to Dragon-Alpha.
+> - [7] _Kernel-Split_: It is used to find the gradient of input feature maps when $stride > 1$.
+I have specifically optimized this algorithm for cases with $stride = 2$.
+> - [8] _Kernel-SplitV2_: It's an variant of _Kenrel-Split_, with the integration of filter-trimming.
+> - [9] _Cross-Add_: It can find the gradient of input feature maps in backward propagation.
+It is only used when channel is very small.
+I have not fully optimize this algorithm.

+# II.
+About Alpha

 Please make sure: the JDK version is greater than 8.0<br>
 **3.** To complie the CUDA-C++ source code of cu32, make sure:  compute >= 52, sm >= 52 <br>
 **4.** Kindly read “Arxiv.pdf” first, to briefly understand Alpha.<br>
 **5.** Alpha has only been executed on GTX 1050, RTX 3060ti GPU, and presently its applications can only be executed on CUDA GPU.<br>
 **6.** Since I am the only-one programmer to build Alpha, I must pay my main attention to the code instead of the document, to complete Alpha’s prototype in time.
 If you have some questions, just see the source-code.
 Sorry, my personal abilities are really limited.<br>

 # II.
 Files
 - **Arxiv.pdf**  an article talking about the background, characteristics, architecture and experiments of Alpha, preprinted on arxiv.org, at: https://arxiv.org/abs/2305.08819.<br>